drop8k/docs/discord/main.md

 > For YouTube, see [Video isn't available in my country/region](https://support.google.com/youtube/answer/92571?hl=en).

 ## Webhooks
-Status updates can be sent via Discord webhooks in supported servers.
+Status updates can be sent via Discord webhooks in supported servers, providing members with information on active downtimes and updates.